 Employers who are not eligible for the incentive are:

 - employers of existing worker trainees;

-- State and Commonwealth Government agencies;
+- state and Australian Government agencies;

 - employers of apprentices and trainees who live outside of Western Australia; and

 - employers who are eligible to receive incentive payments for their apprentice or trainee from the Construction Training Fund (CTF).

 Employers may be eligible for a partial payment if:

 - they are employing apprentices and their liability for payroll tax changes during the training contract; or